-&lt;sup>34In the online appendix I further study these dynamics by grouping the event-study coefficients in short-run, medium-run, and long-run estimates.
+35In the online appendix, I further study these dynamics by grouping the event-study coefficients into short-run, medium-run, and long-run estimates.

-&lt;sup>35Google Trends data is normalized to 100 on the days of highest attention within the search window.
+36Google Trends data are normalized to 100 on the days of highest attention within the search window.
 I collected Google Trends data in rolling windows to get daily variation on public attention.
-The results shown use the raw data, however, with overlapping windows the data can be re-normalized.
-The results with the re-normalized data are indistinguishable from the ones presented here (as the time fixed effects partly absorb such a normalization).
+The results shown use the raw data; however, with overlapping windows, the data can be renormalized.
+The results with the renormalized data are indistinguishable from the ones presented here (as the time fixed effects partly absorb such a normalization).